 Front Office and Security Staff Workshop

 The front office staff, including security, is critical in managing the media and parents.
 They are usually the first point of contact.
 In a crisis, this important group needs to know what to say and how to say it.
 This 30-minute workshop will give front office and security staffers the basic do’s and don’ts of crisis management.

 It is professional suicide to do an interview without training be it with media, donors, parents or others.
 In fact, the wrong statement can go viral in seconds.
 In this session, we will learn how to navigate through difficult situations and inquiries.
 Being prepared is KEY, and we will talk about how to prepare.
 Tools and techniques will include knowing your communication rights and ways to answer various types of hostile questions.
-Each person will have the opportunity to do two on-camera interviews.
 While we will focus on the media, the skills learned will be helpful in dealing with difficult conversations as well.
 This is a lively, highly interactive training session.